pmuellr/cf-node-debug/README.md

 usage
 ================================================================================

-    cf-node-debug [options] -- commmand arg arg ...
+    cf-node-debug [options] -- program arg arg ...

-`command arg arg ...` is the node command line to start your application
+`program arg arg ...` is what you would pass to `node` to start your program.

 options: